Skip to Content

 Expert Tips

-• Let the drumsticks rest after cooking to allow the juices to redistribute within the meat, resulting in moist and tender chicken.
+• Don’t skip the rest.
+Remove the chicken from the grill and rest on a cutting board, allowing the juices to redistribute within the meat for moist and tender chicken.

 A plate full of grilled chicken drumsticks each with a perfect char and a tossed salad in the background.

-• Freeze – Let the chicken cool, then transfer it to a freezer-safe container or bag.
-Grilled chicken drumsticks freeze for up to 4 months.
+• Freeze: Let the chicken cool and transfer it to a freezer-safe container or bag.
+Grilled chicken drumsticks freeze for 4-6 months.

-• Thaw – Defrost the chicken in the refrigerator overnight at it.
+• Thaw: Defrost the chicken in the refrigerator overnight.

 Frequently Asked Questions